facebookarchive/immutable-re/README.md

   * CopyOnWriteArray: An opaque wrapper around arrays that provides copy on write operations.
 Good for small lists of values.
   * Deque: Double-ended queue, with amortized O(1) appends/prepends and head/tail access.
   * HashMap: Keyed data, utilizing key hashing and key comparison or equality for collision handling.
-  * HashMultiset: Collection of values that maintains a count of the number of times a value has been added to the collection.
+  * HashMultiset: Collection of values that maintains a count of the number of times a value has been added.
   * HashSet: Persistent immutable set of values, utilizing value hashing and key comparison or equality for collision handling.
   * HashSetMultimap: A map of keys to a unique set of values.
   * IntMap: Immutable mapping of sparse ints to values.